Tsonam Cleanse Akpeloo

 Tsonam Cleanse Akpeloo is a Ghanaian economist and technology entrepreneur.
 He is the CEO of SUKU Technologies and chairman for the Greater Accra Region for the Association of Ghana Industries (AGI).

-Education
+In December 2024, he was elected Chairperson of the Trade and Industry Cluster of the African Union Economic, Social, and Cultural Council (AU ECOSOCC), becoming the first West African to hold the position.

+Early life and education

 Akpeloo holds a bachelor of Arts degree in economics and political science, and a master's degree in economic policy management from the University of Ghana.
 He had a post-graduate degree in Management Information Systems from the Ghana Technology University, and also studied Jungian Psychology from the Institute of Humanities and Social Sciences, Gavel University, Sweden.

+He also holds a Master’s in Business Creation from the Eccles School of Business at Utah University, US.

 He is a product of Clark Atlanta Business School (United States) and Stanford SEED Programme of Stanford Graduate School of Business.
 Akpeloo is an alumnus of the African Liberty Academy and Diplo Foundation, and holds a Diploma in Financial Management from the Chartered Institute of Marketing.